There are now 3 possible online modes for units:

-- Students are able to (1) module 1 - Cariology present the formation, composition and pathogenic effect of dental plaque; (2) module 1- Cariology- diagnose dental caries; (3) module 1 - Cariology - Diagnose and manage plaque-related gingival inflammation; (4) module 1 - Cariology - Produce patient-specific plaque control and non-operative caries management plans; (5) module 2 - Dental Public Health - Understand the role of the Public Health System in dentistry and oral health.; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+- Students are able to (1) explain the formation, composition and pathogenic effect of dental plaque; (2) demonstrate the diagnosis of dental caries; (3) demonstrate the diagnosis and management of plaque-related gingival inflammation; (4) produce patient-specific plaque control and non-operative caries management plans; (5) discuss the role of the Public Health system in dentistry and oral health; (6) apply professional behaviour in the educational and clinical settings; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) apply critical and insightful self-reflection of their own personal values, well-being, personal difficulties and professional performance; and (9) analyse professionalism challenges and respond with insightful self reflection by implementing effective management strategies.

-- Indicative assessments in this unit are as follows: (1) module 1 Cariology - written Assessment
+- Indicative assessments in this unit are as follows: (1) written assessment (final examination)

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the module 1 Cariology - written Assessment
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment (final examination)

 , and professional behaviour assessment components.